 Interests: children's, middle grade fiction, YA, picture books, chapter books for early readers

-Anna Paterson is a freelance copy-editor and proofreader based in Italy.
+Anna is a freelance copy-editor and proofreader based in Italy.
 The first book she worked on was a band biography in 2009 and since then she has copy-edited and/or proofread both fiction and non-fiction including academic titles, biographies, magazines, military history, science fiction, travel guides and Young Adult.
+Anna’s proofreading credits include Jokha Alharthi’s Celestial Bodies, which went on to win the Man Booker International prize in 2019.
 She works with published and self-published authors, including writers for whom English is a second language.
 Anna believes it is important to develop a close working relationship with the author, and to be sensitive to his or her style of writing.
-She has trained with the Society for Editors and Proofreaders and The Publishing Training Centre, and is currently an Professional Member of the SfEP.
+She has trained with the Society for Editors and Proofreaders and The Publishing Training Centre, and is currently a Professional Member of the SfEP.
 She holds a Joint Honours degree in French and German and she has an Italian background.
-Anna is a Cornerstones core copy-editor.
+Anna is a Cornerstones copy-editor and proofreader.

-Bryony Pearce is an award-winning YA author published by Egmont and Stripes (and is a former Cornerstones author who was passed through to an agent!).
-She has an MACantab in English Literature from Cambridge University, and regularly speaks at festivals and runs creative writing workshops.
+Bryony is an award-winning author who writes horror, dystopia and paranormal novels for young adults (published by Egmont, Stripes and UCLAN), thrillers for adults (published by Avon/Harper Collins) and science fiction short stories also for adults (published in various anthologies).
+She is a former Cornerstones author who was passed through to an agent.
+Bryony has an MACantab in English Literature from Cambridge University, regularly speaks at schools and festivals and teaches the course Writing for Children at City University.
 She has been an editor and mentor with Cornerstones since 2014.
-Writers she has worked with at Cornerstones include Scott Bain (shortlisted for the Bath Novel Award, now repped by Lauren Gardner).
-Bryony is a Cornerstones core editor.
+Writers she has worked with at Cornerstones include Scott Bain (shortlisted for the Bath Novel Award, now repped by Lauren Gardner) and Muhammad Khan (now an award winning YA novelist).
+Bryony is a Cornerstones market editor.

 Annabel is an Oxford University English graduate and a multi-award winning children’s author whose work is published in over twenty countries.
 Her first novel, My Sister Lives on the Mantelpiece, won the Branford Boase Award for most outstanding debut in 2011, and was shortlisted for several major literary awards including the Carnegie Medal.
 Her second book, Ketchup Clouds, was named the Waterstones Children’s Book of the Year in 2013 and won an Edgar Award in the USA for best young adult fiction.
 Her third novel, Silence is Goldfish, was published in 2015 to great critical acclaim and her fourth novel, The Last Days of Archie Maxwell, is due to be published in November 2017.
 She has also recently signed a three-book picture book deal with Hachette.
 Annabel has tutored on Arvon courses and has been a guest lecturer at Bath Spa and Sheffield Hallam Universities on their creative writing courses, and is a regular reviewer of children and young adult fiction for The Guardian.
 Annabel is a Cornerstones market editor.